aalooksth/tools.aalooksth.github.io/GBD/index.md

 ## Show lunch price and today's menu
 > Link: [Show lunch price and today's menu](javascript:(function()%20%7B%20var%20s%20=%20document.createElement(%22script%22);%20s.setAttribute(%22id%22,%20%22bitmark_js%22);%20s.setAttribute(%22type%22,%20%22text/javascript%22);%20s.setAttribute(%22src%22,%20%22//alokshrestha.tk/GBD/show-lunch.js%22);%20(top.document.body%20%7C%7C%20top.document.getElementsByTagName(%22head%22)[0]).appendChild(s);%20%7D)();)
-> Drag the above to your toolbar and Press it on the portal dashboard
+> Drag this link to your toolbar and Press it on the portal dashboard

 - How much have you left to pay?
 - What was the dish today for lunch?